Ada-Developers-Academy/LessonPlanning/weeks/02/Overview.md

 Creating a method, making a custom method for the String class

 ## [Arrays](/lessons/02_arrays.md)
-Creating and iterating through Arrays
+Creating arrays, adding to and removing from arrays, and iterating through arrays with `.each`

 ## Homework
 Work through Chapter 9 and Chapter 10 in Learn to Program.